 Events

 On the detail page of a deployment, events are collected from multiple related resources into a single timeline.
 This aggregated view includes events from the Deployment, its ReplicaSets, and individual Pods, so you don’t need to inspect each resource separately.
+Common events you’ll see include:- Scheduling: Pod assigned to a node.

 - Image pulls: Container image being pulled from the registry.